nuxeo/nuxeo-exalead-connector/README.md

 # Nuxeo Exalead Connector

-This addon provides a connector for Exalead search engine: a webservice that can be used from Exalead to index content of Nuxeo EP in Intuition.
+This addon provides a connector for Exalead search engine: a webservice that can be used from Exalead to index content of Nuxeo Repository.

+## About this connector

+This connector is a simple Wrapper around [nuxeo-platform-indexing-gateway https://github.com/nuxeo/nuxeo-platform-indexing-gateway] and simply provides a way to change the WS namespace and contribute some custom ACL extraction policies.

+You can access the WSDL via http://nuxeoserver:8080/nuxeo/webservices/exalead?wsdl.

 ## About Nuxeo